TA6 form changes: frequently asked questions

 We incorporated this with the aim of benefitting consumers, conveyancing solicitors and the process in the public interest.

-Who was involved in the update of the TA6 forms?
+Who was involved in updating the TA6 forms?

 Those engaged in the development of the latest edition of the TA6 and TA7 forms included practitioners from across the spectrum of the membership – small, medium and large firms – as well as professional support lawyers and academics.